Short answer

 Is Aeredium legit?

-The evidence in 2026 is compelling for a pre-mainnet project.
-Live testnet, first consensus block April 16, $5M institutional investment, 1.4M TPS benchmark, US patent application for AEGISKey, detailed white paper v5.5, published tokenomics v3.8.
-What's still ahead: mainnet, a named independent security audit, and AER exchange listing.
+The evidence in 2026 is compelling.
+Live testnet, first consensus block April 16, $5M institutional investment, 1.4M TPS benchmark, three filed USPTO patents, Jones Day legal counsel, mainnet confirmed for August 2026, white paper v3.7 with 41 pages of specific architecture.
+What still remains: a named independent security audit, and the AER exchange listing.

 Has Aeredium received external investment?